Criminal Injury Claims

 Can I Claim Back Financial Losses?

-- Equipment or property that you relied on but was destroyed as a result of the violent crime which caused your injury, such as glasses.
+- Equipment or property that you need but was damaged or destroyed during the violent crime (such as a wheelchair)

 How Long Do I Have To Claim Criminal Injury Compensation?